-Based upon Colorado Senate Bill SB 18-167 SUE Compliance and ASCE 38 Engineering Standard Utility Investigations, our SUE services include:
+Based upon Colorado Senate Bill SB 18-167 SUE Compliance and ASCE 38-22 Engineering Standard Utility Investigations, our SUE services include:

 QL-D is research-based on existing utility records and verbal recollections.
 It is the most basic level of information for utility locations.
 A value is assigned to a utility segment or utility feature not visible at the ground surface whose estimated position is judged through utility records, information from others, or from visual clues such as pavement cuts, obvious trenches, or existence of service.

 QL-B, under the direction of a licensed professional engineer, QL-B uses geophysical techniques and methodologies to determine the existence and horizontal position of underground utilities within the project limits.
 Called designating, QL-B uses QL-D and QL-C information during the investigation.
 A value is assigned to a utility segment or subsurface utility feature whose existence and horizontal position is based on geophysical methods combined with professional judgment and whose location is tied to the Project Survey Datum.